 This technique is used when the tooth is completely or partially underneath the gum line.
 It can also be used if the affected tooth cannot be safely removed using a simple extraction technique.
 Surgical extractions are more involved and generally require cutting into the gums to remove the affected tooth in pieces.
 With surgical extractions, stronger sedation is used so most people don’t remember the procedure.

 What should I expect after having a tooth extracted?

 After a tooth extraction, you will remain in our office for a brief period of time so we can monitor you as you come out of sedation.
 As you come to, you will likely notice that your mouth feels huge.
 This is because we pack cotton into the extraction sites to control bleeding.
 Immediately after your extraction, you can expect your mouth to still be numb.
 However, as the anesthetics wear off, it is normal to experience some mild pain.
 You may also experience mild swelling that peaks on the third day, bruising, and possible bleeding.

 To keep you comfortable while recovering from an extraction, we recommend keeping your head elevated for the first few days after your procedure.
 You can also apply ice for 20 minutes on and 20 minutes off to help alleviate swelling and discomfort.
 After 48 hours, you can then switch to heat packs.
-In some cases, Dr. Black may prescribe pain medication or he may recommend certain over the counter medications.
+In some cases, Dr. Morales may prescribe pain medication or he may recommend certain over the counter medications.

 As far as your diet goes, you will be on a temporary soft foods diet.
 For the first 24 hours after your extraction, you will also need to avoid warm or hot foods since this can cause bleeding.
 You will also need to avoid drinking from a straw so that you don’t dislodge the protective blood clot over the extraction site.
 Finally, you will need to thoroughly clean your mouth after meals to keep the extraction site clean and free of debris.
-Dr. Black will provide you detailed information on how to do this.
+Dr. Morales will provide you detailed information on how to do this.